bapBardas/dremio-hivejdbc-connector/README.md

 3. Take the Hive JDBC driver from (https://downloads.cloudera.com/connectors/ClouderaHiveJDBC-2.6.25.1033.zip) and put in in the \dremio\jars\3rdparty folder
 4. Restart Dremio

-## Adding a SQLite Source in Dremio
+## Adding a HiveJDBC Source in Dremio

 Once the connector has been added, log in to Dremio.
 Inside Dremio, click on the plus sign to add a new data source, and select HiveJDBC from the list of available sources.
-In the 'New HiveJDBC Source' window enter the connection string to connect to and click Save (jdbc:hive2://<host>:<port>).
+In the 'New HiveJDBC Source' window enter the connection string, user, password to connect to and click Save (jdbc:hive2://<host>:<port>).

 ## TODO:
 - Optimize pushdown